Daimler and BMW-backed Kapten rides into London with anti-Uber ad campaign – TechCrunch

 “Uber had an estimated £1bn of ride bookings in the U.K. in 2018.
 If 20 percent VAT was added to its 25 percent commission, the U.K. Exchequer would get an additional £50m per year,” says Kapten.

 Meanwhile, Kapten’s newly launched London service should be available in zones 1 to 5 as of today.
-The ride-hailing app is also launching with a 50 percent-off offer on rides.
-After launch, Kapten claims that its low pricing will still mean fares are on average 20 percent cheaper than competitors.
+The ride-hailing app is also launching with a 50%-off offer on rides.
+After launch, Kapten claims that its low pricing will still mean fares are on average 20% cheaper than competitors.

 “Trips in the congestion charge zone will be at least £2 cheaper than Uber due to congestion and clean-air fees,” says the French company, promising to cover the congestion charge on behalf of its drivers for the rest of 2019.

-Adds Mariusz Zabrocki, London General Manager of Kapten, in a statement: “There has been one dominant, over-confident ride-hailing player in London and it’s time to shake things up.
+Adds Mariusz Zabrocki, London general manager of Kapten, in a statement: “There has been one dominant, over-confident ride-hailing player in London and it’s time to shake things up.
 We believe London’s private-hire drivers, commuters and residents deserve better.
 Each time a Londoner takes an Uber ride, 60p is lost that could finance the NHS, schools and other parts of the U.K.” economy.